-We first make estimates of the black hole masses of the AGN in our sample using recently-calibrated relations for virial black hole masses based on the broad H α , H β and Mg II emission lines.
-The relations used are listed in Table 3.
+relations used are listed in Table 3.
 It is common to use the AGN continuum luminosity as a proxy for the BLR radius, however MR16, Greene et al. (2010) and Woo et al. (2018) provide relations using instead the broad emission line luminosity (of H α , H β , and Mg II, respectively).
 Both MR16 and Woo et al. (2018) provide relations to estimate the black hole mass directly from a luminosity and broad emission line FWHM, assuming f = 1 and f = 1.12, respectively.
-For the MR16 relations we use the values calibrated from the global fit to the continuum (the middle column of Table 7 in that paper); these are the most appropriate relations for our sample since PyQSOFit performs a global fit to the broadband AGN continuum, rather than a local fit under each separate emission line.
-The Woo et al. (2018) relation we adopt for Mg II was derived with free β and γ , which has least scatter with respect to fiducial black hole masses estimated using FWHM(H β) and L{5100} .
-Greene et al. (2010) provide a formula to calculate $R{\rm BLR}$ from the H β emission line luminosity; with an estimate of $R{\rm BLR}$ we then calculate the black hole mass using Eqn.
-(1) assuming f = 1.
+For the MR16 relations we use the values calibrated from the global fit to the continuum (the middle column of table 7 in that paper); these are the most appropriate relations for our sample since PYQSOFIT performs a global fit to the broad-band AGN continuum, rather than a local fit under each separate emission line.
+The Woo et al. (2018) relation we adopt for Mg II was derived with free β and ν . which has least scatter with respect to fiducial black hole masses estimated using FWHM(H β) and L{5100} .
+Greene et al. (2010) provide a formula to calculate $R{\rm BLR}$ from the H β emission line luminosity; with an estimate of $R{\rm BLR}$ we then calculate the black hole mass using equation (1) assuming f = 1.